Aberlour

-Aberlour (Obar Lobhair) is a village in Moray, Scotland, 12 mi south of Elgin on the road to Grantown.
+Aberlour (/aeb@r'laur/; Obar Lobhair) is a town in Moray, Scotland, 12 mi south of Elgin on the road to Grantown.
 The Lour burn is a tributary of the River Spey, and it and the surrounding parish are both named Aberlour, but the name is more commonly used in reference to the village which straddles the stream and flanks the Spey - although the full name of the village is Charlestown of Aberlour.

 Etymology

 Aberlour, recorded in 1226 as Aberlower, means 'confluence of the Lour burn'.
 The first element is the Pictish word aber 'river mouth, confluence'.
 The name of the Lour burn is from Gaelic labhar 'loud, noisy'.
 This probably replaced an earlier Pictish cognate word.
 Charlestown refers to Charles Grant of Elchies.

 History

 A site noted as Abirlaur is shown in this location on maps in Joan Blaeu's Atlas of Scotland, from 1654.
 The current village, Charlestown of Aberlour, was "founded by Charles Grant of Elchies in 1812 – with the name of Charlestown of Aberlour after his son Charles."
 It is commonly referred to simply as Aberlour.
 A grant of land from Charles Grant senior feued 100 plots along the south bank of the river and saw the start of the High Street (formerly Main Street) and parish church.
 The three locations are close enough in definition for there to be little distinction between them.
 The village was granted its feu charter in 1814 and began to operate its own markets.
 Whisky was a major industry even then and once the 1823 Excise Act was passed and a longer warehousing process introduced it began to take on the more mature characteristics that are familiar today.